KxSystems/docs/docs/ref/maps.md

 ---
-title: Map iterators | Reference | kdb+ and q documentation
+title: Map iterators | Reference | KDB-X and q documentation
 description: Maps iterators derive uniform functions that apply their values once to each item of a dictionary, a list, or conforming lists.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 date: March 2019
-keywords: adverb, case, dictionary, each, each both, each left, each parallel, each prior, each right, iterate, iterator, kdb+, keyword, map, mnemonic, operator, parallel, prior, q, unary
+keywords: adverb, case, dictionary, each, each both, each left, each parallel, each prior, each right, iterate, iterator, KDB-X, keyword, map, mnemonic, operator, parallel, prior, q, unary
 ---
 # Map iterators